pottereric/pottereric.github.com/_posts/2023-12-03-Dissecting-CSharp-Ranges.markdown

 tags:
 - C#
 ---
+This post is part of [2023 C# Advent](https://www.csadvent.christmas/)!
+Be sure to check every day for new posts from the .NET community!

 Recently, I was teaching C# to a group of developers.
 When I got to the topic of ranges, I was surprised at how much nuance there was.
 In this post, I don't want to go into all of the features of ranges.
 That is covered in other places.
 I want to look at the structure of ranges to see that we can learn about them.